ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for Week 5 NFL, more

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The Week 5 NFL schedule wraps up with a NFC West rivalry game when the Los Angeles Rams (3-1) host the San Francisco 49ers (3-1) on 'Thursday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-The 49ers are looking to bounce back from a 26-21 loss to the Jacksonville Jaguars, while the Rams are aiming to build off their 27-20 win over the Indianapolis Colts.
-Both teams feature plenty of star power with players like Matthew Stafford, Puka Nacua, Kyren Williams and Christian McCaffrey all set to be in action.
-Click here to get the latest ParlayPlay promo code for new users at one of the best DFS apps:
+Week 5 of the 2025 NFL season kicks off with an NFC West rivalry as the Los Angeles Rams (3-1) welcome the San Francisco 49ers (3-1) to SoFi Stadium on 'Thursday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+The 49ers will try to rebound from a 26-21 defeat against the Jacksonville Jaguars, while the Rams look to carry momentum from their 27-20 victory over the Indianapolis Colts.
+Both squads bring plenty of star power to the field, with playmakers such as Matthew Stafford, Puka Nacua, Kyren Williams and Christian McCaffrey headlining the matchup.
+The Wednesday sports schedule also features the 2025 MLB playoffs Click here to get the latest ParlayPlay promo code for new users at one of the best DFS apps:

 Here's how to claim the ParlayPlay Fantasy promo: